The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

-- A sore throat can last two to three weeks, but try to get back to your normal diet as soon as possible.
+- A sore throat can last two to three weeks, but try to return to your regular diet as soon as possible.

-- Some foods can cause irritation and pain – avoid acidic beverages (such as citrus fruit juices), spicy foods, and rough-textured foods for about 10 days.
+- Some foods can cause irritation and pain – avoid acidic beverages (such as citrus fruit juices), spicy foods, and rough-textured foods for about ten days.

 - Avoid taking aspirin, as this medicine, used to relieve pain, can also cause bleeding.
 Only take medications recommended by your doctor or surgeon.